 Natural water suffices.
 Most hospitals have a glass of water nearby or a sink.
-The water must flow on the child's head.
+The water must flow on the child's head if possible.

 Every baby born prematurely, every miscarriage, no matter at what stage of pregnancy, should be baptized.
 (This is so important to know.
 I kept this info in my birth kit for our doctors and midwives.)

-If it is not certain that life is present, Baptism is given conditionally using the intention or words "If you are living I baptize thee, etc."
+If it is not certain that a person is alive or that life is present, Baptism is given conditionally using the intention or the words "If you are living I baptize thee, etc."